mrfdev/CMI/Resources/FAQ/cmi-running-1.17.0.md

-# Running CMI on Spigot 1.17.0
+# Running CMI on Spigot / Paper 1.17.0

-This page should help explain what I personally think is the way to run CMI 9 on Spigot 1.17.0, at least until CMI 9 and Minecraft 1.17 are stable enough.
+This page should help explain what I personally think is the way to run CMI 9 on Spigot and Paper 1.17.0, at least until CMI 9 and Minecraft 1.17 are stable enough.

 <img width="473" alt="spigot-1 17 0-cmi-9 0 0 1-cmilib-1 0 2 1" src="https://user-images.githubusercontent.com/28841349/122654209-21377600-d14a-11eb-86af-d665db307f2b.png">

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Note ahead.

-- This is about CMI 9 and Spigot server version 1.17.0, this is not about 1.16.5.
+- This is about CMI 9 and Spigot or Paper server version 1.17.0, this is not about 1.16.5.
 That's a different document.
-Nor is this about CMI and Paper 1.17.x
 - CMI version 8.8.5.0 is considered the Stable version you can run on a live production environment.
 You can not use this on 1.17, use CMI 9.
 - CMI version 9.0.0.1 is considered the Beta version you can run on a test environment.
 It is probably best right now to not run it live.
 - CMI Lib version 1.0.2.0 or older will automatically be replaced by version 1.0.2.1.
 This is okay.
 You can use 1.0.2.1 with both 8.8.5.0 on 1.16.5 and 9.0.0.1 on 1.17.0